aminaIsTrue/aminaIsTrue/README.md

 - 👋 Hi, I’m Amina Ouj
-- 👀 I’m interested in learning Javascript and Python and their frameworks
+- 👀 I’m interested in learning Javascript, Python, Java and their frameworks
 - 🌱 I’m currently learning Javascript more in depth
 - 💞️ I’m looking to collaborate on projects JavaScript related
 - 📫 How to reach me https://www.linkedin.com/in/amina-ouj-83ba3578/